DavidHe1127/Mr.He_HandBook/DevOps/AWS/EKS/node.md

 Pods are split into two categories: "regular" and "critical".
 Critical pods are those that have priorityClassName set to system-cluster-critical or system-node-critical; all other pods are considered regular. i.e logging DaemonSet is considered to be critical one.

 During the graceful node shutdown, regular pods are terminated first, followed by critical pods.

+### Node Termination Handler

+It will call K8S APIs to cordon node to ensure no more workload is scheduled there, drain it (finish in-flight transactions), remove existing work.
+Your app will also be notified with `SIGTERM` to give your app time for having a graceful shutdown.
+A final `SIGKILL` is also sent 30 seconds apart to kill the process.